Ahmed-AG/cyberdojo-page/read/Kubernetes-crash-course.md

 ``` -->

 ### References:
-- A great resource for learning Kubernetes is this 4-hour [youtube video](https://www.youtube.com/watch?v=X48VuDVv0do&t=3167s) by [TechWorld with Nana](https://www.youtube.com/@TechWorldwithNana)
+- A great resource for learning Kubernetes is this 4-hour [Youtube video](https://www.youtube.com/watch?v=X48VuDVv0do&t=3167s) by [TechWorld with Nana](https://www.youtube.com/@TechWorldwithNana)